Donald Trump’s Impeachment Opposed By A Majority Of Americans

 “American voters don’t want Congress to tell President Donald Trump, ‘You’re fired!’ by serving him with articles of impeachment.”

-The feelings of the American voting public seem to mimic those of Democrats in Congress: namely, that any talk of impeachment at this time is, at best, premature.
-Several Congressional Democrats have said, both publicly and privately, that at the very least any impeachment talk should wait until after FBI Special Counsel Robert Mueller finishes his investigation.
-Others have put off talk of impeachment until after the 2018 mid-term elections.
-House Minority Leader Nancy Pelosi has repeatedly said that she wants Congressional Democrats, both now and after the mid-terms, to focus on a legislative agenda aimed at improving the lives of ordinary Americans, rather than getting bogged down in a political process, according to an August National Review report.
+The feelings of the American voting public seem to mimic those of Democrats in Congress: Namely, that any talk of impeachment at this time is, at best, premature.
+Several Congressional Democrats have said, both publicly and privately, that at the very least any impeachment talk should wait until after FBI special counsel Robert Mueller finishes his investigation.
+Others have put off talk of impeachment until after the 2018 midterm elections.
+House Minority Leader Nancy Pelosi has repeatedly said that she wants congressional Democrats, both now and after the midterms, to focus on a legislative agenda aimed at improving the lives of ordinary Americans, rather than getting bogged down in a political process, according to an August National Review report.

 “If it takes its course, let it take its course.
 But I do not think that impeachment is a policy agenda.”